Is Mudsdale Good in Sword & Shield Playthrough?

 Tutor Moves

-In Scarlet & Violet, Mudsdale has a 500 base stat total and ranks as A-Tier: a strong pick in Scarlet & Violet's competitive scene.
+In Sword & Shield, Mudsdale has a 500 base stat total and ranks as B-Tier: a solid option in Sword & Shield for the right team.
 It works best as a wallbreaker.
 Earthquake with Leftovers is the standard set.

 Own Tempo is the go-to ability for Mudsdale.
 It prevents confusion.
 Its hidden ability Inner Focus can work in specific setups.
 Stamina is the other option.
 Pick based on what your team needs.

-In Scarlet & Violet, Mudsdale fills the wallbreaker role.
+In Sword & Shield, Mudsdale fills the wallbreaker role.
 It's a physical attacker with base 125 Attack.
 Base 35 Speed is low.
 Priority moves or Trick Room are the way to go.
 And it's tanky enough to absorb a few hits.

 Game Availability